 - Their teachers

-The only exception is student content - students can choose to make their content publicly available.
+The only exception is student content - students can choose to make their content available to anyone with a link.
 See below.

 Can students make their content publicly available?

 Students can create unlisted content that can be viewed by anyone who has access to the link.
 However, such content won't appear on Google or other search engines unless the content is posted on a publicly available page.